razie/scripster/README.markdown

     val scrip = "com.razie" % "scripster_2.9.1" % "0.8-SNAPSHOT"

-If you want to build it, see Building.markdown
+If you want to build it, see [building instructions](blob/master/Building.markdown).

 If instead you just want to run it or add it to your runnables as a single Jar file, use the latest distribution jar from the github downloads and use it in the classpath.